-Division I student-athletes spend an average of 34 hours on athletics and 38.5 hours on academics each week during the season.
-The same study reports that Division II student-athletes spend 32 hours on athletics and 38.5 hours on academics each week, and Division III student-athletes average 28.5 hours on athletics and 40.5 hours on academics every week.
-This adds up to a minimum of 69 hours each week spent on a combination of athletics and academics, which is well over the number of hours that a full-time employee puts in on a weekly basis.
-College students may also work part-time, participate in other extracurricular activities, or socialize during their time off, not to mention that they also need to eat.
+As of 2015, Division I student-athletes spent an average of 35.75 hours on athletics and 36.5 hours on academics each week during the season.
+The same study reports that Division II student-athletes spent 33 hours on athletics and 37.5 hours on academics each week, and Division III student-athletes averaged 29.5 hours on athletics and 40 hours on academics every week.
+This adds up to a minimum of 69.5 hours each week spent on a combination of athletics and academics, which is well over the number of hours that a full-time employee puts in on a weekly basis.
+College students may also work part-time; the same NCAA study found that student-athletes who worked generally put in at least 8 hours per week and that 16% of DI athletes, 27% of DII athletes, and 42% of DIII athletes had a job.
+Additionally, students may want to participate in other extracurricular activities or socialize during their time off, not to mention that they also need to eat.

-Time management, then, is key to succeeding as a student-athlete, especially since student-athletes are expected to maintain a minimum GPA and complete a minimum number of credits each year.
+Time management, then, is key to succeeding as a student-athlete, especially since student-athletes are expected to maintain a minimum GPA and complete a minimum number of credits each year to stay eligible for competition and in good academic standing.
 The easiest way to manage your time is to create a weekly (or monthly) calendar.
 Plan it out to the hour, if necessary.
 First, block off all of the times that you have to be in class.
 Then, do the same for practice and games.
 What time remains is the time that you will have to complete homework assignments, prepare for exams, eat meals, socialize, and participate in other extracurricular activities.
 If you work or regularly attend a tutoring session, put it on the calendar.
 It may help to color code your activities (for instance, you could use red for practice and games, green for coursework, and so on).

 You are in college primarily to receive an education.
 Your athletic prowess may have helped you get an athletic scholarship, which in turn helps you afford college, but athletics are not your primary focus.
 It can be hard, though, to find a good balance between academics and athletics, particularly when coaches ask so much in terms of practices, games, travel, and conditioning.
+While the NCAA mandates that student-athletes should be spending no more than 20 hours each week on practices and games, this is clearly not the case.
+Between “unofficial” practices and conditioning, physical therapy, and game review (none of which count toward the 20-hour limit), your time is stretched thin.
 How are you supposed to squeeze in academics around all of that?

 What is the athlete stereotype?